mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - Query field for dashboard mode is `dashboardMode` and it takes either `default` or `full` as value.
 Example is `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&dashboardMode=full`

+- Query field for dashboard mode is `timeZone` and it takes a value in [IANA format](https://www.iana.org/time-zones) as value. **Note** that it should be encoded to escape URL specific characters.
+For example to use `America/New_York` query parameter should be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&timeZone=America%2FNew_York`

 Besides there are two special query parameters available namely: